Construction Administration Phase and Closing Out the Revit Model

 Working in Revit during the Construction Administration phase

-While the design team does not monitor every step of the construction process, they do make regular visits to the site to observe and report overall progress to the owner.
+The design team does not monitor every step of the building process.
+However, they regularly visit the site to observe progress and provide updates on project completion to the owner.

-In addition, the design team issues supplemental drawings throughout the process to address questions.
-These might arise on the part of the owner or contractor, and the team keeps a record of all changes made to the design in the field.
+In addition, the design team issues supplemental drawings throughout the process to address questions that arise.
+These may come from the owner, or on the contractor's side through a project manager or other project team members.
+The architect is typically responsible for documenting all changes made to the design in the field.

-Typically, any modifications to the drawings that are made in response to a Request for Information (RFI) by the contractor or that are produced in order to issue Architect’s Supplemental Instructions (ASIs) are all tracked and organized within the Revit model.
+Typically, these modifications are made in response to a Request for Information (RFI) by the contractor.
+They may also be produced in order to issue Architect’s Supplemental Instructions (ASIs) which are all tracked and organized within the Revit model.
 This allows the design team to have a complete record of the scope and sequencing of all design modifications made during the process of construction.

 Using a Flexible Database with Revit

 To design a building is one thing.
 But to get it built safely and successfully is an entirely different story.
-But an architect’s role throughout the Construction Administration phase is to make sure the design of the building is realized.
+However, an architect’s role throughout the Construction Administration phase goes beyond design.
+Ultimately, they are responsible for ensuring the design of the building is realized when work is complete.

 In the final phase of the architectural design process, it is important to have deliverables organized and easy to access.
 A flexible database tool connected to Revit is the only solution that makes this possible.